-Today, gene therapy for sickle cell disease is considered experimental and only available to you if you participate in a clinical trial.
-While there are a number of clinical trials for sickle cell gene therapy, the general process for this journey is similar across all the trials.
-This can be a long process and it's important to understand what happens at each phase.

-Discussion should take place before, during and after each step.
+Gene therapy for sickle cell disease is available to you through FDA-approved therapies (lovotibeglogene autotemcel and exagamglogene autotemcel), and through clinical trials.
+While there are a number of clinical trials for sickle cell gene therapy, the journey can be similar across all treatments.
+This is a long process and it is important to understand what happens at each step.
+Talk with your healthcare team before, during and after each step.